BillRaymond/agile-in-action-minima/_posts/2023-06-20-catalyzing-business-success-through-exceptional-user-experiences.md

 ---
 🎙️ Superior user experiences will fuel your business 🚀 growth

 Satyam Kantamneni, author of User Experience Design: A Practical Playbook to Fuel Business Growth joins Bill Raymond in today's podcast.
 Satyam shares the importance of a user-centric culture as a competitive advantage.
-Whether you build a product or offer a service, you will learn how your users will learn how thoughtfully curating a user's experience can give you a competitive edge.
+Whether you build a product or offer a service, you will learn how thoughtfully curating a user's experience can give you a competitive edge.

 Throughout the podcast, Satyam and Bill Raymond share stories and real-life examples that bring these concepts to life and inspire you to adopt these ideas.